mattrussi/gitlab-com-runbooks/docs/incident-io-onboard/oncall.md

 ![via Slack](img/ack.png)

-- This is how it would look like on the incident.io mobile app , to view the `Alerts` attatched to the incident , you can switch to the Alerts tab
+- See the following screenshots of the incident.app mobile app showing a page that has been received.
+To view the alerts, you can switch to the _Alerts_ tab.

 <p align="left">
 <img src="img/1_phone.jpg" alt="via mobile application" width="32%" height="auto" style="vertical-align: middle; margin-right: 1%;">